music-embedding-aiffelthon/Music-embedding/README.md

 ```

 ## Dataset
-* We pretrained Semi-supervised model with [kakao arena dataset](https://arena.kakao.com/c/8), which contains 700,000 mel-spetrograms.
+* We pretrained Self-supervised model with [kakao arena dataset](https://arena.kakao.com/c/8), which contains 700,000 mel-spetrograms.
 It has 48 bins, 1876 time length.
 * We adjusted 30 to 14 distinct acoustic distinctions for labels to evaluate pretrain model.

 ## Convolutional Autoencoder